 Institutional research, practitioner inquiry, and evaluation are central to all of the College's planning and implementation efforts.
 In support of these efforts and in alignment with the College's vision, The Center for Institutional Effectiveness at Mesa College has established our department vision: To Support the Leading College of Equity and Excellence...by inspiring a culture of equity-minded action research, reflection, and inquiry.
 We look forward to collaborating with faculty, classified professionals and administrators across campus to make data more accessible, meaningful, and equity-minded.
-Throughout the 2018/19 academic year, we will continue to launch new tools and trainings as well as update our website with self-service tools to inform practice, policy, and dialogue as the College continues towards equity and excellence.
+Throughout the 2019/20 academic year, we will continue to launch new tools and trainings as well as update our website with self-service tools to inform practice, policy, and dialogue as the College continues towards equity and excellence.

-Throughout the 2018/19 academic year, the Research and Planning efforts of the Office for Institutional Effectiveness will continue to support the implementation and evaluation of a number of large-scale efforts such as Guided Pathways, STEM Conexiones, Proyecto Exito, the Basic Skills Transformation Grant, the Strong Workforce program, Mesa Tutoring and Computing Center, and the Professional Learning efforts offered through the Learning Opportunities for Transformation (LOFT).
-Moreover, the office will support a number of operational processes including the development of the upcoming comprehensive program review, a broad evaluation of our Governance structure, the development of tools for Enrollment Management and schedule building, and the assessment of a new Institutional Learning Outcomes Assessment.
+Throughout the 2019/20 academic year, the Research and Planning efforts of the Office for Institutional Effectiveness will continue to support the implementation and evaluation of a number of large-scale efforts such as Guided Pathways, STEM Conexiones, Proyecto Exito, the Basic Skills Transformation Grant, the Strong Workforce program, Mesa Tutoring and Computing Center, and the Professional Learning efforts offered through the Learning Opportunities for Transformation (LOFT).
+Moreover, the office will support a number of operational processes including program review, evaluation of our

+Governance structure, the development of tools for Enrollment Management and schedule building, and the evaluation of an Institutional Learning Outcomes Assessment.